zen-fs/core/contributing.md

 You can run tests with the `npm test` command.

 Tests are located in the `tests` directory.
-They are written in Typescript to catch type errors, and test step-by-step using Jest.
+They are written in Typescript to catch type errors, and test step-by-step using Node's native testing.
 Suite names are focused around a set of features (directories, links, permissions, etc.) rather than specific functions or classes.

 There is also a couple of _very_ important files.